mapbox/Fingertips/README.md

 Here's a [demo video](http://vimeo.com/22136667).

+There is an ARC-capable dev branch happening over on `dev-arc` that will eventually becomes `master`.

 ## Configuration

 You shouldn't need to configure anything, but if you want to tweak some knobs: